Website Manager

 WASHINGTON, PA.
 Aug.
 10, 2025 - North Zone champion Bay County, Michigan, erupted for 12 runs on 11 hits to defeat Europe Zone champion Italy, 12–3, in Game 8 of the 2025 PONY League World Series at Historic Lew Hays PONY Field on Sunday evening, keeping their championship hopes alive.

 Bay County wasted no time, scoring in each of the first four innings.
-Mason Krager’s RBI double in the first put the North Zone champions on the board, and Brayden Kuhn’s RBI triple in the second extended the lead.
+Mason Krager’s RBI double in the first put the North Zone champions on the board, and Brody Kuhn’s RBI triple in the second extended the lead.
 After Italy tied the game at 2–2 in the bottom of the second, Bay County responded with a run in the fourth and broke the game open with two runs in the fifth, two in the sixth, and a five-run seventh inning.

 With the victory, Bay County advances to face Host Area representative South Hills, Pennsylvania, in Game 10 on Monday, Aug.
 11, at 12:30 p.m.
 Italy is eliminated from the 2025 PONY League World Series with a final tournament record of 0–2.